KonferCA/SPUR-Onboard/.github/pull_request_template.md

 - [ ] Has an **assigned milestone**.

 Additionally, make sure that:
-- [ ] My code follows the style guidelines of this project.
-- [ ] I have performed a self-review of my code.
 - [ ] I have commented my code, particularly in hard-to-understand areas.
 - [ ] I have made corresponding changes to the documentation.
 - [ ] My changes generate no new warnings.